wanx-troopers/wanx-troopers.github.io/holocine.md

 > Holocine + [FFGO](wan-i2v-tricks.md#ffgo) makes it I2V

 > You can use VACE w/ Holocine....and it will do up to 249 frames

+> used with PUSA at 1.4 a lot (giving it help doing i2v along w/ VACE)